This post may contain affiliate links. Please see my affiliate disclosure for more information.

 Form into a U-shape and then cross the ends to form into a pretzel.

-Bring 2 its of water to a boil over high heat.
+Bring 2 quarts of water to a boil over high heat.
 Add the baking soda and using a perforated spautula, lower one pretzel at a time into the water.
 Boil about 30-45 seconds and remove to a paper towel for a minute to drain.
 Place three pretzels on each baking sheet and brush well with melted butter and sprinkle generously with salt.

 Bake for 12 minutes until dark golden brown, rotating the trays midway through baking.